 Select the doctor or patient contact that has text messages you want to save.

 Open the saved PDF and select "Print."

-Steps for doctors or hospitals to follow in order to save, print, and archive iPhone text messages:
+Detailed Steps for any doctor to follow to save and print iPhone text messages

 Step 1 - Back up the iPhone or iPad via iTunes

 When an iPhone or iPad is plugged into any Mac or Windows computer and iTunes version 12 is running, you will see the device icon in the upper-left portion of the iTunes window.
 Select the device and a summary page will appear.